sib-swiss/termal/roadmap.md

   natural.
 Their main advantage is to make it very clear that the coordinates apply to the zoom box (so this leaves the vertical guides in zoomed-in mode without a clear purpose).

-* Make the labels panel part of a more general left pane, which could contain other "by-sequence" panes such as length and conservation (WRT consensus)

 * Reinstate the "blinky" consensus, at least optionally